• Skip to primary navigation

 Kitchen Science for Preschoolers

-My preschooler loves gloop or oobleck, if you’ve never made it before, you have to try it.
-The cornflour ( cornstarch ) and water mixture feels solid if you squeeze it, but turns into a liquid when the pressure is released.
+My preschooler loves gloop or oobleck; if you’ve never made it before, you must try it.
+The cornflour ( cornstarch ) and water mixture feels solid if you squeeze it but turns into a liquid when the pressure is released.

 Use eggs to learn about tooth decay.

 This density experiment will impress everyone.
-An extra fun challenge is to find a small object to balance on each layer.
+Finding a small object to balance on each layer is an extra fun challenge.

 kitchen science experiments